-In many cases, one of the main motivations for including a confidentiality clause is to prevent evidence — such as witnesses or documents — from becoming accessible to future plaintiffs.
-This is an unfortunate strategy for the general public, yet most victims and their families agree to it in order to put the matter behind them, regardless of how it may affect future plaintiffs.
+One of the main motivations for including a confidentiality clause is to prevent evidence — such as witnesses or documents — from becoming accessible to the public or to potential future plaintiffs.

-Most high-level personal injury attorneys consider confidentiality clauses in resolution agreements to be a bad idea.
+Most high-level car accident attorneys consider confidentiality clauses in resolution agreements to be a bad idea.
 However, when these clauses become necessary, it's important that the plaintiff's attorney have them written as carefully as possible to minimize any future risks.